TREASURES OF NORTHWEST FRANCE

 Versailles: Housing the most flamboyant court since ancient Rome, France’s most visited château was home to the French Monarchy at the height of its glory.
 Louis XIV brought his court here in 1682 from Paris.
 Of the palace’s 700 rooms, the most famous is the Galerie des Glaces (Hall of Mirrors).
 The room has witnessed everything from the marriage of Louis XVI and Marie Antoinette to the signing of the Treaty of Versailles after WWI.
 There is also the option to visit Marie Anoinette’s Trianon, but this would be about a 6 to 7 hour day for a visit to both.

 Transfer from Hotel to the airport in Paris, Charles de Gaulle.

-Ready for a Once-in-a-Lifetime vacation to France?
+Ready for your unique private tour to France?

-Audrey specializes in private custom tours to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of France and beyond.
+Audrey specializes in custom tours and itineraries to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of France and beyond.
 With a balance of culture, food, wine and stunning natural and man-made landscapes, this tour captures everything that a guest would be looking for in a French experience.
 Audrey warmly invites you to come along and experience “La Belle France”.